a1exsh/figack/README.md

 	rm -rf target/public
 	clojure -A:fig:min

 ## License

-Copyright © 2018 FIXME
+Copyright © 2019 Figack Devs.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.